 The most trivial observation can grow into something much, much bigger and you will find your mind is now generating so many new creative writing ideas that you won’t know which one to choose.

 Below is an example of how to notice an everyday occurrence and develop it into a story:

 For example, you see a woman stepping on a crack in the pavement.
 If you to develop this further it might go as follows:

 Mary walked quickly.
 She mustn’t have been superstitious or else she didn’t notice a crack in the pavement.
 She didn’t slow down, and she didn’t step around it.

 Jack noticed it.
 Jack also noticed the small metal square embedded in the dirt.
 He snatched it up and dropped it into his briefcase before Mary had even walked the short distance to the edge of the footpath.

-There is a whole world out there ready to hand you ideas on a plate all you need to do is stop for a moment and take a look.
+There is a whole world of great ideas out there – all you need to do is stop for a moment and take a look.

 Best of luck with trying out these writing activities.
-I love hearing from other writers so let me know how you get on.
+I honestly love to hear from other writers so do let me know how you get on.

 P.S.
 Don’t forget all the information here is free because I love helping writers – so it would help pay the running costs of the site if you liked, commented or shared this post.

 My book, Practical Creative Writing Exercises has helped many writers with writer’s block and got them started on great stories.